 Grades

-You will have to hand in small workshop related assignments which will qualify you for the final oral exam (20 minutes).
+You will have to hand in masterclass related assignments which will qualify you for the final oral exam of 20 minutes.

 Enrollment deadline